JuliaQuantumControl/QuOptimalControl.jl/README.md

 # QuOptimalControl is being replaced
-**by an ecosystem of control packages under the QuantumControl-jl organisation.**
+**by an ecosystem of control packages under the JuliaQuantumControl organisation.**

 ### Usage